kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-pharmaceutical-companies-in-vietnam:-key-moh-updates-2025-11-25.md

 - **Stronger Market Confidence:** Meeting enhanced standards builds credibility with healthcare providers and patients.
 - **Expanded Market Reach:** Updating reimbursement frameworks can open new segments via insurance listing.

-Forward-looking companies that embrace these updates with strategic planning and agility will likely gain competitive advantage.
+Forward-looking companies that embrace these updates with strategic planning and agility will likely gain a competitive advantage.

 ## Strategies for Effective Regulatory Compliance